pace-neutrons/pace-developers/euphonic/design/03_design_document_v0.3.md

 although immutability could be seen as an advantage as it guarantees the data will not change, this could have unforseen restrictions/inefficiencies in the future.
-In addition many features of `typing.NamedTuple` were not added until `3.6` so version restrictions would be similar
+In addition many features of `typing.NamedTuple` were not added until `3.6` so version restrictions would be similar to dataclasses

-**Class** - Regular Python classes were a potential option as they could satisfy all requirements of containing data and having methods, but might be overkill for some very simple data objects such as DOS, contain lots of boilerplate code, and therefore be more difficult to maintain.

 **Dictionary** - Dictionaries could contain all the required data, but as they are not a class won't have an obvious type so the user would have to inspect the